kylegilman/video-embed-thumbnail-generator/readme.txt

 <a href="http://www.kylegilman.net/2011/01/18/video-embed-thumbnail-generator-wordpress-plugin/">See the full changelog on my website.</a>

 == Upgrade Notice ==

+= 4.6.28 =
+In a future update (v4.7) this plugin will be changing its name to "Videopack" and removing old video players StrobeMediaPlayback and JW Player 6 that haven't been supported for several years.
+Freemius will also be integrated on an opt-in basis to allow premium add-ons.
+More info in the <a href="https://wordpress.org/support/topic/removing-old-players-and-adding-freemius/">support forum</a>.

 = 4.6.5 =
 The plugin is still completely free until version 5.0.
 Video.js users will notice an updated player design if updating from 4.5.5.